HooriaAziz/DeskPet/README.md

 # DeskPet
 Come with me as I figure out how to make a desk pet.
 An electronic robot.

-Description:
+#Story:
 When I was in high school, I confessed to my friends that when I was younger, I used to have a crush on Optimus Prime from transformers.
 They bullied me for that.
-Unfortunaly, a few days later, I read a sad story relating to robots, and overcome by sympathy, I drew them and felt proud of myself.
-So I showed my friends that, and they soon began to call the robot mine and optimus Prime's son.
+Unfortunaly, a few days later, I read a sad story relating to robots, and overcome by sympathy, I drew one of them and felt proud of myself.
+So I showed my friends that, and they soon began to call the robot a love child of me and optimus Prime.
 I played into it, naming my son Richard (Pronounced "Gerald-D")

 Now, I am planning to make my son from a drawing, into a reality, so my friends may clown on me more.

-Day 1
+#Day 1
+I start by planning what I need, picking out what components I think would be useful to what I will do.

+#Hardware:
+1. ESP32 DevKit V1: combines powerful dual core processing, wireless, and can connect to my breadboard.
+Most importantly, it's cheap.
+2. HC-SR04 Sensor: Ultrasonic distance sensor.
+Useful for the robot to know when it will crash into the wall so turns before it crashes.
+3. SSD1306 OLED: Cheap OLED.
+4. TB6612FNG Driver Module: Gives two independent motor channels.
+Useful since mine is a two wheel robot.
+Cheap too.
+5. DC motors: Need something to turn the wheels... cheap.

-I start by working in a simulation editor, Velxio where I can figure out how the components work together without harming any components and learn in a safe environment.
+After planning out my artichure, I got on Velxio, a free open source website where I can figure out how the components work together without buring anything, harming my soon to be child or burning down my house.
 I begin by planning what I want to use as hardware.
-I settled on ESP 32 as my main mind, since Richard (Pronounced "Gerald-D") does not require anything heavy.

-I then added a HC-SR04 sensor and sudo cooded my plans on how to implement the motors in the future.
+I then added a HC-SR04 sensor and psudo cooded my plans on how to implement the motors in the future.
 If there is something in front of Richard (Pronounced "Gerald-D"), then he will turn either right or left.

 Finally, I added an animation for his face, which is a place holder for now until I begin the project, where I will make my own with his actual face.

 ![alt text](PicturesForRobot/StartingSimulation.png)

+#Day 2

+In day two, the Driver Module I was planning to use is not simulated in Velxio, so I substitued it with the closest thing it had, an L293D driver module.
+I learned how to connect it and code for it, and to replace the lack of motors and wheels, I used mortorized fans instead.